swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-3-share-your-ml-experiment-data-with-dvc/index.md

 !!! warning

-	Always make sure you're in the right project by selecting your project with **Select a project** in the upper right corner of the screen.
+	Always make sure you're in the right project by selecting your project with **Select a project** in the upper left corner of the screen.

 ### Install Google Cloud CLI